Karl Dönitz: Later years and death

 Dönitz was released on 1 October 1956 and retired to the small village of Aumühle in Schleswig-Holstein in northern West Germany.
 There, he worked on two books.
 His memoirs, Zehn Jahre, Zwanzig Tage (Memoirs: Ten Years and Twenty Days), were released in Germany in 1958 and became available in an English translation the following year.
 This book recounted Dönitz's experiences as U-boat commander (10 years) and President of Germany (20 days).
 In it, Dönitz explains the Nazi regime as a product of its time, but argues he was not a politician and thus not morally responsible for many of the regime's crimes.
-He likewise criticizes dictatorship as a fundamentally flawed form of government and blames it for many of the Nazi era's failings.
-Historian Alan P. Rems has written that Dönitz's memoirs are unconvincing and that "unimpeded by a meaningful Nuremberg verdict, Dönitz fashioned a legend that could be embraced by the most unregenerate Nazis as well as credulous Allied officers who accepted his sanitized version of history and showered Dönitz with letters of support as a wronged brother-in-arms".
+He likewise criticises dictatorship as a fundamentally flawed form of government and blames it for many of the Nazi era's failings.
+The historian Alan P. Rems has written that Dönitz's memoirs are unconvincing and that, "unimpeded by a meaningful Nuremberg verdict, Dönitz fashioned a legend that could be embraced by the most unregenerate Nazis as well as credulous Allied officers who accepted his sanitized version of history and showered Dönitz with letters of support as a wronged brother-in-arms".

 Dönitz's second book, Mein wechselvolles Leben (My Ever-Changing Life) is less known, perhaps because it deals with the events of his life before 1934.
 This book was first published in 1968, and a new edition was released in 1998 with the revised title Mein soldatisches Leben (My Martial Life).
 In 1973, he appeared in the Thames Television production The World at War, in one of his few television appearances.